billdueber/marc_alephsequential/README.md

   log = GetALogFromSomewhere.new
   reader = MARC::AlephSequential::Reader.new('myfile.seq')
-  reader.flexible = true # fix bad indicators, look for embedded newlines, etc. reader.log = log # set up a logger; otherwise, no logging of warnings will be done
+  reader.flexible = true # fix bad indicators, look for embedded newlines, etc. reader.log = log # optional.
+Set up a logger; otherwise, no logging of warnings will be done

   begin
     reader.each do |r|